srija1008/srija1008/README.md

 ### Welcome to My GitHub Profile 👋

-### About Me ℹ️
+### About Me ℹ
-Greetings!
 I'm Srija Thirukkovela, an AI Engineer with a passion for developing intelligent systems and leveraging machine learning to solve complex problems.
 My journey in the realm of artificial intelligence has been exhilarating, filled with constant learning and exploration.

 🚀 **My Skills**
 - **Programming Languages**: Python, Java, C++